cypress-io/code-coverage/README.md

 ## Examples

-### Internal examples
+### Internal test apps

 Full examples we use for testing in this repository:

-- [examples/backend](examples/backend) only instruments the backend Node server and saves the coverage report
+- [test-apps/backend](test-apps/new-cypress-config/backend) only instruments the backend Node server and saves the coverage report
-- [examples/fullstack](examples/fullstack) instruments and merges backend, e2e and unit test coverage into a single report
+- [test-apps/fullstack](test-apps/new-cypress-config/fullstack) instruments and merges backend, e2e and unit test coverage into a single report
-- [examples/before-all-visit](examples/before-all-visit) checks if code coverage works when `cy.visit` is made once in the `before` hook
+- [test-apps/before-all-visit](test-apps/new-cypress-config/before-all-visit) checks if code coverage works when `cy.visit` is made once in the `before` hook
-- [examples/before-each-visit](examples/before-each-visit) checks if code coverage correctly keeps track of code when doing `cy.visit` before each test
+- [test-apps/before-each-visit](test-apps/new-cypress-config/before-each-visit) checks if code coverage correctly keeps track of code when doing `cy.visit` before each test
-- [examples/one-spec.js](examples/one-spec.js) confirms that coverage is collected and filtered correctly if the user only executes a single Cypress test
+- [test-apps/one-spec.js](test-apps/new-cypress-config/one-spec.js) confirms that coverage is collected and filtered correctly if the user only executes a single Cypress test
-- [examples/ts-example](examples/ts-example) uses Babel + Parcel to instrument and serve TypeScript file
+- [test-apps/ts-example](test-apps/new-cypress-config/ts-example) uses Babel + Parcel to instrument and serve TypeScript file
-- [examples/use-webpack](examples/use-webpack) shows Webpack build with source maps and Babel
+- [test-apps/use-webpack](test-apps/new-cypress-config/use-webpack) shows Webpack build with source maps and Babel
-- [examples/unit-tests-js](examples/unit-tests-js) runs just the unit tests and reports code coverage (JavaScript source code)
+- [test-apps/unit-tests-js](test-apps/new-cypress-config/unit-tests-js) runs just the unit tests and reports code coverage (JavaScript source code)
-- [examples/unit-tests-ts](examples/unit-tests-ts) **NOT WORKING** runs just the unit tests and reports code coverage (TypeScript source code)
+- [test-apps/unit-tests-ts](test-apps/new-cypress-config/unit-tests-ts) **NOT WORKING** runs just the unit tests and reports code coverage (TypeScript source code)

 ### External examples